mongodb/terraform-provider-mongodbatlas/examples/starter/Readme.md

 ``` bash
 $ terraform plan
 ```
-This project currently does the below deployments:
+This project currently creates the below deployments:

 - Atlas Project
 - MongoDB cluster - M10
 - Database User
-- IP Whitelist
+- IP Access list

 **3\.
-Configure the security group as required.**

-The security group in this configuration allows All Traffic access in Inbound and Outbound Rules.

-**4\.
 Execute the Terraform apply.**

-Now execute the plan to provision the AWS and Atlas resources.
+Now execute the plan to provision the MongoDB Atlas resources.

 ``` bash
 $ terraform apply
 ```

-**5\.
+**4\.
 Destroy the resources.**

 Once you are finished your testing, ensure you destroy the resources to avoid unnecessary charges.